 · 15% Electrical/Ventilation – Most outdated spaces do not have enough lighting and very poor ventilation.
 The more light the better, especially in a bathroom space as we prepare for each day.
 Also, proper ventilation to the outside will reduce the risk of any mold spores growing in your walls

-· 15-20% Tile & Flooring – Depending on how you design your shower surround will directly impact the amount you spend in this category.
+· 15-20% Tile & Flooring – Depending on your design, the shower surround will directly impact the amount you spend in this category.
 Tile surrounds with recessed storage niches and tiled shower floors will cost more than a fiberglass surround.
 Make smart decisions about the types of materials you are comfortable with cleaning when selecting finishes in your bathroom.

 · 10-15% Cabinetry & Countertops – Today, we are seeing more built-in cabinetry in bathrooms than ever before.
-Linen closets and additional storage are making their way into spaces to create more customized spaces for growing families.
+Linen closets and additional storage are making their way into these areas to create more customized spaces for growing families.

 · 10% Paint, Miscellaneous Accessories & Contingency – Bathroom walls have a reputation for hiding unforeseen issues.
 Mold is the most common change order; be sure to set a portion of your budget aside for the unknowns.

 Do not forget to enjoy this process!
-Just like our kitchens, our bathrooms are one of the most frequently used spaces in our home and should reflect your home’s style and your personal tastes.
+Just like your kitchen, the bathroom is one of the most frequently used spaces in your home and should reflect your home’s style and personal tastes.